biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Freya, a young half-elf stablehand with a love of animals and a talent for horseback riding.
        - Gunnar, an elderly human storyteller with a wrinkled face and a wry sense of humor.
+- Religion
+  - Temple of Demeter
+    - Workers:
+       - Persephone, 25, a beautiful and enchanting human priestess with a love of agriculture and a talent for gardening.
+       - Pan, 30, a wild and mischievous satyr acolyte with a love of nature and a talent for music.
+       - Hephaestus, 50, a wise and learned dwarf sage with a vast knowledge of horticulture.

 #### Belvedere Park
 - Ruler